jaminNZx/Tracer-RS485-Modbus-Blynk/README.md

 ## Wiring

-Cut open your ethernet cable and split out pin 3,5,7 (B,A,GND)
+Cut open your ethernet cable and split out pin 3,5,7 (B,A,GND).
+Refer to reference below for additional info.

 Follow the wiring guide below: (note that the 2-pol switch is only needed during flashing)
 ![Tracer Wiring Diagram](http://i.imgur.com/OktbhPG.png)